Home → Frequently Asked Questions

 2. What is my payment frequency for remitting Maine income tax withholding?

-Employers or non-payroll filers who reported Maine income tax withholding of less than $18,000 for the 12 months ending June 30, 2012 are required to make payments quarterly.
+Employers or non-payroll filers who reported Maine income tax withholding of less than $18,000 for the 12 months ending June 30, 2013 are required to make payments quarterly.
 Employers or non-payroll filers registered for Maine income tax withholding must electronically file Maine quarterly tax returns.
-Taxpayers may request waivers from these requirements for good cause.
+Taxpayers may request waivers from the electronic filing requirements for good cause.
 See MRS Rules 102 & 104 for more information.

 3. What is the due date for income tax withholding payments?